prioritizr/prioritizr/docs/reference/add_feature_contiguity_constraints.md

 ## Data format

-The argument to `data` can be specified using the following formats.
+The following formats can be used to specify `data`.

 - `data` as a `NULL` value:

-  connection data should be calculated automatically using the [`adjacency_matrix()`](https://prioritizr.net/reference/adjacency_matrix.md) function.
-This is the default argument and means that all adjacent planning units are treated as potentially dispersible for all features.
-Note that the connection data must be manually defined using one of the other formats below when the planning unit data in the argument to `x` is not spatially referenced (e.g., in `data.frame` or `numeric` format).
+  Here connection data are calculated automatically using the [`adjacency_matrix()`](https://prioritizr.net/reference/adjacency_matrix.md) function.
+This is the default and means that all adjacent planning units are treated as potentially dispersible for all features.
+Note that the connection data must be manually defined using one of the other formats below when the planning unit data in `x` is not spatially referenced (e.g., in `data.frame` or `numeric` format).

 - `data` as a`matrix`/`Matrix` object:

-  where rows and columns represent different planning units and the value of each cell indicates if the two planning units are connected or not.
-Cell values should be binary `numeric` values (i.e., one or zero).
-Cells that occur along the matrix diagonal have no effect on the solution at all because each planning unit cannot be a connected with itself.
+  Here rows and columns correspond to different planning units and cell values indicates if a pair of planning units should be treated as connected or not.
+In particular, cell values should be binary `numeric` values (i.e., one or zero).
+Cells that occur along the matrix diagonal have no effect on the solution because each planning unit cannot be a connected with itself.
 Note that pairs of connected planning units are treated as being potentially dispersible for all features.

 - `data` as a `data.frame` object:

-  containing columns that are named `"id1"`, `"id2"`, and `"boundary"`.
-  Here, each row denotes the connectivity between two planning units following the *Marxan* format.
-The `"boundary"` column should contain binary `numeric` values that indicate if the two planning units specified in the `"id1"` and `"id2"` columns are connected or not.
+  Here rows correspond to a pair of planning units and columns provide information about each pair of planning units.
+In particular, `data` must have the columns: `"id1"`, `"id2"`, and `"boundary"`.
+The `"id1"` and `"id2"` columns contain identifiers (indices) for a pair of planning units, and the `"boundary"` column contains binary `numeric` values that indicate if the two planning units specified in the `"id1"` and `"id2"` columns should be treated as connected or not.
-  This data can be used to describe symmetric or asymmetric relationships between planning units.
-By default, input data is assumed to be symmetric unless asymmetric data is also included (e.g., if data is present for planning units 2 and 3, then the same amount of connectivity is expected for planning units 3 and 2, unless connectivity data is also provided for planning units 3 and 2).
   Note that pairs of connected planning units are treated as being potentially dispersible for all features.

 - `data` as a `list` object:

-  containing `matrix`, `Matrix`, or `data.frame` objects showing which planning units should be treated as connected for each feature.
-Each element in the `list` should correspond to a different feature (specifically, a different target in the problem), and should contain a `matrix`, `Matrix`, or `data.frame` object that follows the conventions detailed above.
+  Here a `matrix`, `Matrix`, or `data.frame` object is specified for each feature to indicate which planning units should be treated as connected for that feature.
+In particular, each element in the `list` should correspond to a different feature (specifically, a different target in the problem), and should contain a `matrix`, `Matrix`, or `data.frame` object that follows the formats described previously.

 ## Notes